Probate Q&A Series

 Detailed Answer

-When a loved one dies because of someone else’s negligence or wrongful act, their family may pursue two separate legal actions under North Carolina law: a survival action and a wrongful death claim.
-Each affects the probate process and estate distribution in different ways.
+When a loved one dies because of someone else’s negligence or wrongful act, their family may pursue a wrongful death claim under North Carolina law.
+This affects the probate process and estate distribution in different ways.

 2. Probate Administration and Personal Representative Duties

-Since wrongful death proceeds go directly to beneficiaries, the estate does not include those funds.
-That means heirs receive any inheritance from probate plus any wrongful death award they qualify for under the statute.
+That means distributees may receive any inheritance from probate plus any wrongful death proceeds distributed under the statute.

 3. Impact on Distribution of Estate Funds

 Wrongful death proceeds do not reduce the probate estate.
-Beneficiaries receive them in addition to any share of the probate estate.
-If a beneficiary is both an heir and a wrongful death recipient, they receive both payments.
+A person who is both an heir or devisee and a wrongful death distributee may receive both, subject to the statutory distribution rules.

 4. Timing and Coordination

-Many survival actions continue alongside probate.
 A personal representative may need court approval to settle.
-Wrongful death settlements often occur after probate closes, but they do not reopen the estate.
-Proper coordination ensures creditors are paid, probate closes on time, and beneficiaries receive every recovery they deserve.
+Wrongful death settlements may occur after probate closes, but the proceeds are still handled under the wrongful death statute.
+Proper coordination helps ensure applicable expenses are paid and distributees receive the recovery provided by law.

 Key Points to Remember